Spatial Coupling as a Proof Technique: Outline of the results

 The following was recently proved in \cite{shrini-tom-ruedi-universal}.
-For a large class of LDPC ensembles, if we consider the corresponding coupled ensemble, then the BP threshold (and hence, by threshold saturation, the MAP threshold) is very well approximated by $\epsilon_{\textrm{Area}}$ (of the simple ensemble) in the following sense:
+For a large class of LDPC ensembles, if we consider the corresponding coupled ensemble, then the BP threshold (and hence, by threshold saturation, the MAP threshold) is very well approximated by $\hc_{\textrm{Area}}$ (of the uncoupled ensemble) in the following sense:

-The threshold $\epsilon_{\textrm{MAP}}^{L,w,\text{open}}$ is the one of an \emph{open} coupled chain, which is constructed such that the positions on the chain are from $\{1, \ldots, L\}$, but the windows do not ``wrap around''.
-Instead we add \emph{ghost} variable nodes at positions $-w+2, \ldots, -1, 0$ and $L + 1, \ldots, L + w - 1$, whose input bits will always be fixed to $+1$.
-The windows are of the form $\{z, \ldots, z + w - 1\}$, where $z = -w + 2 \ldots, L$.
+The threshold $\hc_{\textrm{MAP}}^{L,W,\text{open}}$ is the one of an \emph{open} coupled chain, which is constructed such that the positions on the chain are from $\{1, \ldots, L\}$, but the windows do not ``wrap around''.
+Instead we add \emph{ghost} variable nodes at positions $-W+2, \ldots, -1, 0$ and $L + 1, \ldots, L + W - 1$, whose input bits will always be fixed to $+1$.
+The windows are of the form $\{z, \ldots, z + W - 1\}$, where $z = -W + 2, \ldots, L$.

 The only difference in the average conditional entropy of the open and closed chains comes from the check nodes that lie at the boundary of the chain.
-The proportion of these check-nodes is $O(w/L)$.
-By an application of the second statement in Lemma \ref{lem-z-expl}, the difference of the entropies is at most $O(w/L)$, which goes to $0$ as $L \to \infty$.
+The proportion of these check-nodes is $O(W/L)$.
+We will later prove in Lemma \ref{lem-z-expl} that the contribution of a single check constraint to the conditional entropy is $O(1)$, and so by a repeated application, the difference of the entropies obtained by removing all check constraints on the boundary is $O(W/L)$, which goes to $0$ as $L \to \infty$.
 As a consequence,